greed2411/ML/UCI_daily_sports_and_activities/README.md

 # Preprocessing

 Where they take the input segment, that's a 5 second window of a patient performing an activity, which has 125 observations ( 5 x 25Hz ) with 45 features, because of 9 axes of each sensor unit on torso, left hand, right hand, left leg, right leg.
-They convert the 125x45 into a handcrafted meaningful 1170x1 matrix.
+They convert the 125x45 into a handcrafted meaningful 1170x1 vector.

 The 1170 features represents,
 * 225 features ( min, max, mean, skewness, kurtosis of all 9 axes of all 5 units, thus 5x9x5 ) i.e., first_step